 the Joliet region has enjoyed the benefits of strong voluntary leadership since it’s founding in 1852.
 As the region continues to experience commercial and residential growth, there is a continuing need to develop an expanding foundation of leadership.
 Our future demands the development of skilled, committed leaders who understand the region’s strengths and needs.

 Patterned after community leadership programs across the country, the Joliet Region Chamber’s Community Leadership School will celebrate its 41st “class” in 2019.
 Each year, the program has grown and changed, seeking to stay abreast on the latest issues, trends and challenges facing our region.

 Enrollment in the Community Leadership School is open to individuals from all organizations and professions.
 The main criterion is a willingness to become involved in community leadership.
 The maximum class size is 40 participants.
 Seats fill quickly so do not delay!

 Organizations are encouraged to sponsor promising young executives, new managers and other individuals who want to make the Joliet area a better place to live.
 Participants gain a broad understanding of the concerns and activities of governmental bodies, agencies and organizations serving the region.

 The sessions for the 2019 Community Leadership School will be held from January through March.
-A brand new format is in the planning stages, so check back for more information on these exciting and impactful improvements.
+A brand new format has been implemented, so check out these exciting and impactful improvements.
 A continental breakfast is served at each session.
-During this intensive 11-week period, students will hear from and interact with a panel of guest speakers from area businesses, government, education, labor and community -based organizations to discuss a variety of current events.
+During this intensive 10-week period, students will hear from and interact with a panel of guest speakers from area businesses, government, education, labor and community -based organizations to discuss a variety of current events.

-Students will be required to participate in an in-depth, team research project.
-The research project will require additional out of class time and participation.
+Students will be required to participate in an in-depth, team project for a selected non-profit agency.
+The project will require additional out of class time and participation.
 Presentation of group projects will be made after during the final class meeting.

 The project presentations and graduation banquet will be held on the final day.